ve3wmb/OrionWspr/README.md

 Changelog :

+v0.25a - Changes to use LowPower.h library to enable processor power management (PowerDown) while in WAIT_OP_VOLTAGE_ST.
+Added #define DEBUG_MODE true/false to OrionXConfig to set the variable  g_debug_on_off = DEBUG_MODE to more easily
+control the switching of DEBUG off and on at startup (it can still be switched off via the serial monitor.)

 v0.24a - Code added to cover GPS LOS scenaro #4 where calibration_guard_tmr (INITIAL_CALIBRATION_GUARD_TMO_MS) expires
 before g_chrono_GPS_LOS (GPS_LOS_GUARD_TMO_MS).
 Also added g_chrono_GPS_LOS.stop() to setup() as default for Chrono